realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 - identify the failure of the clamp
 - refine the model

-Used well, this method improves tractability, reveals missing structure, and prevents abstraction from outrunning the conditions that make finite coherent life, thought, and systems possible.
+Used well, this method improves tractability, reveals missing structure, disciplines object claims, and prevents abstraction from outrunning the conditions that make finite coherent life, thought, and systems possible.